dimitrijedz/HiddenGems/README.md

 Mobile crowd sensing app for discovering hidden places in the city.
 Built with **Kotlin + Jetpack Compose** and **Firebase backend**.

-## 📌 Features (planned)
+## 📌 Features
-- User registration & login (Firebase Auth)
+- User registration & login
 - Live user location tracking
-- Add "hidden gems" with photo, description, and category
+- Add "hidden gems" with name, description and photo
 - Display gems on map & in list view
-- Search & filter gems (by category, rating, date)
+- Search gems in list view (by email of the creator, name, time creatd)
+- Filter gems showed on map by proximity.
 - Notifications when near a gem
-- Gamification: earn points & climb leaderboard
+- Gamification: earn points & climb leaderboard!